-Job Type: Full & Part-Time Seasonal (April to November)
+Job Type: Full & Part-Time Seasonal (April Through October)

 The Starter / Players’ Assistant is a critical part of our speed of play on the course.
 Slow rounds are the single most significant contributor to a poor customer experience.
 We believe that a tee time is a reservation to hold a position within a space of time as it moves through a course.
 We aim to coordinate play efficiently–keep playing times spaced and moving as fast as possible.
 We actively manage play on the course and ensure our guests keep up with the groups ahead.
 There is no reason for a round to exceed 4 ½ hours.

 The Starter / Players’ Assistant is responsible for the organized, timely and professional start and speed of play of all rounds on the course.
 In addition to their coordination responsibilities, the On Starter / Players’ Assistant is also responsible for enforcing all Club Policies regarding alcohol consumption, safe and respectful play, power cart traffic, ball marks and divots

 Candidates must be able to perform each duty satisfactorily.
 Reasonable accommodations are made for individuals with disabilities to perform the essential functions.

 - Responsible for the organized, timely and professional start and play of all rounds of golf that is enjoyable for all participants.

 - Provide a high level of front-line customer service, including greeting and engaging participants, providing instructions and course information

 - Start each round of play according to the time recorded on the daily Tee Sheet